Effective Date: November 2, 2020

 You can review and enforce your personal information rights through your account, communications you receive from us, third party mechanisms, or with the assistance of our support team.

 Our Services incorporate privacy controls which allow you to specify and limit how we process your information, as well as update and remove information we retain about you.

-For instance, to place global limits on which Customers can preview your Job Seeker Profile, log into your account on https://www.governmentjobs.com and go to your account settings.
-Job Seekers can utilize similar privacy controls on a per Customer basis in each Career Page account created.
+For instance, to place limits on which Customers can preview your profile, log into your account on https://www.governmentjobs.com and go to your account settings.
+Job seekers can utilize similar privacy controls on a per Customer basis in each Career Page account created.